You can scale your AWS cluster or change the number of agent nodes.

 The DC/OS AWS CloudFormation template is optimized to run DC/OS, but you might want to change the number of agent nodes based on your needs.

-Important: Scaling down your AWS cluster could result in data loss.
-It is recommended that you scale down by 1 node at a time, letting the DC/OS service recover.
+Note: Scaling down your AWS cluster could result in data loss.
+It is recommended that you scale down one node at a time, letting the DC/OS service recover.
 For example, if you are running a DC/OS service and you scale down from 10 to 5 nodes, this could result in losing all the instances of your service.

 To change the number of agent nodes with AWS:

-- From AWS CloudFormation Management page, select your DC/OS cluster and click Update Stack.
+- From the AWS CloudFormation Management page, select your DC/OS cluster and click Update Stack.

 - Click through to the Specify Parameters page, and you can specify new values for the PublicSlaveInstanceCount and SlaveInstanceCount.

 - On the Options page, accept the defaults and click Next.
-Tip: You can choose whether to rollback on failure.
+Note: You can choose whether to rollback on failure.
 By default this option is set to Yes.

 - On the Review page, check the acknowledgement box and then click Create.